Batch File List Operations

 By clicking "Import List", and selecting list file, user can load the batch file list.
 The list file is a normal text file, user can simply make the list file by adding each filename/webaddress(start with http://) in each line.

-By clicking "Export List", the listing will be saved to a file.
+By clicking "Export List", a dialog of "export file list format" will open, user can select/modify default format for exporting, click "Next", the list will be saved to a file.

 By clicking "Clear", the list will be cleared.